 7. Appreciative Inquiry for Collaborative Solutions

 Robin Stratton-Berkessel wrote this book for educators, facilitators, leaders, professionals, and consultants who want to expand their Appreciative Inquiry skills and toolbox.
-It contains the application of AI methodology in workshop and training design.
+It contains the application of the AI method in workshop and training design.

-The format is intended to be a real life, hands-on, practical way to utilize AI techniques.
+The format is intended to be a real life, hands-on, practical way to use AI techniques.
 It includes 21 practical AI workshops ready for delivery.
-The workshops have various applications in: schools, communities, organizations, universities, etc.
+The workshops have various applications in schools, communities, organizations, universities, etc.